California Snowpack

 Roseville, Calif.- When it comes to water resources, the northern Sierra Nevada snowpack is a harbinger of abundance or scarcity for 40 million California residents and businesses.
-The 2022- 23 storm season has been a very good one, defying meteorologist dire predictions for another dry year and triple dip La Nina.
+Last year, the 2022- 23 storm season was a banner year for snow.
+The 2023-24 snow season got off to a slow start and has been rapidly approaching normal in the new year.

 Earlier and more devastating fire seasons and mandatory water restrictions have become the norm.
 The west continues to experience what scientists deem the worst megadrought in 1200 years.

-California’s depleted reservoirs are well above last year’s dismal levels and the snowpack keeps hopes alive for an above average winter in the crucial Northern Sierra where snowmelt helps replenish the state’s largest reservoirs.
+California’s reservoirs remain at strong levels for this time of the year.
+Hope remain alive for another above average winter in the crucial Northern Sierra where snowmelt helps replenish the state’s largest reservoirs.

 Regardless of this year’s precipitation, redoubling efforts in conservation and planning for the future remains the pragmatic option for the Golden State and The West.